Biography Louise Stomps 1900 - 1988

 from 1933

-Because of her deep rejection of the Nazi regime, Stomps was forced into internal emigration.
-This period is characterized by frequent changes of studio.
+Because of her deep disapproval of the Nazi regime, Stomps was forced into internal emigration.
+This period is characterised by frequent changes of studio.

 Nazi takeover 1933, historical post card